Approval of CIL

 - all reserved matters applications determined on or after the 1 October 2020 will not be liable for CIL if the outline was determined before that date

-Over the next few months, the council will be working to update the website with all relevant CIL information, forms, guidance notes etc. If you have any queries please contact the S106 and CIL deliver officer at [email protected] or 01423 556578.
+Over the next few months, the council will be working to update the website with all relevant CIL information, forms, guidance notes etc. If you have any queries please contact the S106 and CIL delivery officer at firstname.lastname@example.org or 01423 556578.

 Planning obligations are legal obligations entered into to mitigate the impacts of a development proposal.
 Planning obligations to provide or contribute towards new infrastructure associated with a development are also commonly referred to as 'section 106' agreements.